PrincessMaggy/markdown-previewer/README.md

 - I hosted the app using gh pages.
 - I installed sass using node js.
 - I created components.
-- I added marked cdn link; it's a low-level markdown compiler for parsing markdown language.
+- I installed the marked library; it's a low-level markdown compiler for parsing markdown language.

 ### Built with